Rupsha-Das/Rupsha-Das/README.md

 I'm **Rupsha**,

-A passionate developer currently in my 2nd year of Computer Science Engineering.
+A passionate developer currently a pre-grad of Computer Science Engineering.
 I specialize in frontend development, building user interfaces that are both functional and visually appealing.

 ## 🔧 **Skills**